saturneric/GpgFrontend-Manual/src/content/docs/overview/contact.md

 -----END PGP PUBLIC KEY BLOCK-----
 ```

-This setup is designed to maintain privacy and security in our communications.
+This keeps our messages private and secure.